3D Printing vs. CNC Machining: What You Should Know

 Why Is This Important?

 If we consider the overall cost and energy consumption, it’s rather clear that 3D printing is the more efficient method.
 The printer is guided to use the optimal quantity of material and requires less energy for the process.
-On the other hand, CNC machining consumes more energy and produces more waster material.
+On the other hand, CNC machining consumes more energy and produces more waste material.

 In this case, it makes a lot more sense to order CNC parts online and use a 3D printer to make the final customizations in-house.